 Correctional nurses speak up when they see degrading treatment of their patient population

 Nurses working in jails and prisons can be witness to brutality and indecencies in the course of providing health care.
-The nature of the correctional environment and the natural adversarial roles of inmates and correctional staff can lead to a pervasive culture of disrespect and indignity which is foreign to professional nursing practice.
+The nature of the correctional environment and the natural adversarial roles of incarcerated individuals and correctional staff can lead to a pervasive culture of disrespect and indignity which is foreign to professional nursing practice.
 Over time, nurses can develop feelings of frustration, isolation, and disempowerment.
-Or, even worse, correctional nurses can be socialized toward a negative orientation rather than maintain a professional nursing orientation.
+Or, even worse, correctional nurses can be socialized toward a negative (punitive) orientation rather than maintaining a professional nursing orientation.
 Survival in a harsh environment can involve desensitization to harsh and impersonal treatment or even a culture of cruelty.
 Recent news stories highlight the result of nurses who have identified with and become socialized to a dysfunctional culture to the detriment of their patients and their own professional practice.

 Crimes against Patients

-Nurses are called to make the health needs of their patients central.
+Nurses are called to make the health needs of their patients primary.
 Our professional code requires compassionate and respectful treatment of all patients without consideration of social standing or personal attributes.
 The Code of Ethics for Nurses also calls us to promote, advocate for and strive to protect the health, safety, and rights of our patients.
-How can we accomplish this in the correctional setting.
+How can we accomplish this in the correctional setting?
 We must speak up when we see ill treatment of our patient population in the course of our work in the correctional setting.

 Silence is Not Golden